MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P4-Coding-Simple-Timberman/content.md

 > [action]
 > Open up `Piece.swift` and add this to the top of the class declaration:
 >
->       var left: CCSprite!
+>       weak var left: CCSprite!
->       var right: CCSprite!
+>       weak var right: CCSprite!
 >
 >       var side: Side = .None {
 >           didSet {